Turbehrt/horosc-Excel/README.md

     * `direction = 3` (left) or `direction = 4` (right): error margin applied to the *Imum Coeli*'s longitude.

 > [!IMPORTANT]
 > The `RetrieveLatitudeRange` formula fixes inconsistencies found in the original PASCAL code.
 Consequently, it does not return the same results as the PASCAL program or version 1 of *Horosc for Google Sheets*, but it is consistent with version 2 of *Horosc for Google Sheets*.
 See [Differences with J.D.
-North's original program](#differences-with-jd-norths-original-program) for more details, anf how to emulate the original formula.
+North's original program](#differences-with-jd-norths-original-program) for more details, and how to emulate the original formula.

 * **House Division**  (from _Domification_): for each calculation method, functions `Method0(obliquity, geoLatitude, rightASC, rightIMC, houseIndex, getRA)` through `Method6` return either the right ascension (`getRA = true`) or the longitude (`getRA = false`) of a house cusp (`houseIndex` from 1 to 6).
 Inputs and results are in radians.
   + `Method0`: _Hour Lines method_ (fixed boundaries).
 Cusps are the intersections of the ecliptic with the horizon, the meridian, and the unequal (even) hour lines.
 This method is traditionally graphical (using an astrolabe), emulated here via a convergence function (`Converge`).